Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Introduction

 White matter (WM) brain tractography has become an essential tool to study structural connectivity and track-specific properties in a wide range of applications.
 Tractography is the computational process of integrating local fiber orientation reconstructions of the white matter into long-range pathways reaching the gray matter (GM).
 Most commonly, such mapping is done through streamline propagation methods: given a map of local orientations, such as a voxel-wise fiber Orientation Distribution Function (fODF) estimated from diffusion Magnetic Resonance Imaging (dMRI) data, a map of initial locations (seeds), and possibly some anatomical constraints, continuous fiber trajectories are reconstructed using a numerical integration method \citep{Jeurissen:NMRBiomed:2019, ODonnell:NMRBiomed:2019}.
 The result of this process is a ``tractogram'', composed of a set of three-dimensional curves, called ``streamlines'', estimating the white matter fiber pathways.

 Conventional streamline propagation methods can either be deterministic or probabilistic, depending on whether they assume a unique fiber orientation in each voxel, or else, whether a distribution of possible trajectories are allowed at each location \citep{Descoteaux:TMI:2009}.
-A number of other methods, including global optimization approaches \citep{Reisert:Neuroimage:2011}, particle filtering methods \citep{Girard:Neuroimage:2014}, or surface-enhanced \citep{StOnge:Neuroimage:2018, StOnge:BrainConnectivity:2021} have emerged to try to adequately reconstruct the white matter pathways.
+A number of other methods, including global optimization approaches \citep{Reisert:Neuroimage:2011}, particle filtering methods \citep{Girard:Neuroimage:2014}, or surface-enhanced \citep{StOnge:Neuroimage:2018, StOnge:BrainConnectivity:2021}, have emerged to try to adequately reconstruct the white matter pathways.
 A summary of these methods can be found in \citet{Jeurissen:NMRBiomed:2019} and \citet{ODonnell:NMRBiomed:2019}.
 More recently, deep learning-based tractography methods have been proposed as an alternative to conventional methods \citep{Poulin:MRI:2019}.

-Tractography methods have been shown to suffer from a number of shortcomings that become apparent as a trade-off between sensitivity and specificity \citep{Maier-Hein:NatureComm:2017}.
-Many of the current tracking pipelines still miss to extract streamlines for some fiber pathways, or provide solutions that are later discarded because they do not represent plausible streamlines.
+However, modern tractography pipelines still miss to extract streamlines for some fiber pathways \citep{Maffei:Neuroimage:2022, Maier-Hein:NatureComm:2017}.
+Essentially, models propagating local orientations produce tractography results that are inherently limited in their accuracy \citep{Schilling:MRI:2019}.
 Several works \citet{Rheault:JNeuralEng:2020, Schilling:Neuroimage:2019, Schilling:HBM:2021, Zhang:Neuroimage:2022} have studied the challenges faced by tractography methods, such as propagating streamlines through hard-to-track regions, which results in streamline groups (bundles) that show a poor volume occupancy and are relatively under-represented, among others \citep{Jeurissen:NMRBiomed:2019}.
-Incorporating bundle-specific priors (anatomical, orientational, amongst others) to tractography was proposed in \citep{Chamberland:HBM:2017,Rheault:Neuroimage:2019} as a way to increase the likelihood of reconstructing streamlines in hard-to-track regions.
+Incorporating bundle-specific priors (anatomical or orientational, amongst others) to tractography was proposed in \citep{Chamberland:HBM:2017, Rheault:Neuroimage:2019} as a way to increase the likelihood of reconstructing streamlines in hard-to-track regions.